dihanto/201-pictyour/README.md

 where:

 - `amount` is the total icp want to be send to the address, example : 5000_0000_0000 is equal to 5000 ICP.
 - `address` is the address of the recipient.
-To get the address from the principal, you can use the helper function from the marketplace canister - `getAddressFromPrincipal(principal: Principal)`, it can be called via the Candid UI.
+To get the address from the principal, you can get from the balance dropdown menu.

 ### ADD Picture Example